-Below you'll find information on how the pop-ups work, responsibilities of the attendees, lodging and accommodation recommendations, our diversity policy, our covid policy, etc. If something is missing from the list, please reach out to let us know!
+Below you'll find information on how the pop-ups work, responsibilities of the attendees, lodging and accommodation recommendations, our diversity policy, etc. If something is missing from the list, please reach out to let us know!
 Contact Us

 How do these pop-ups work?